 Equity is stock or security representing an ownership interest in a company.
 Put simply, it's your ownership in an asset — such as a company, property, or car — after your debt on that asset is paid.

 When a business uses equity financing, it sells shares of the company to investors in return for capital.
-To learn more, check out this guide to equity financing.
+To learn more about funding options, check out this guide to entrepreneurship.

 Debt to Equity Ratio Formula